olumyk/predicting_diabetes/README.md

 # Predicting Diabetes - Utilizing Data for Proactive Health Management

 ## Introduction
 This repository contains the code and resources for my project on diabetes prediction.
-This project provided valuable insights into the prediction of diabetes using machine learning techniques.
-The project was completed based on the steps provided in the LinkedIn Learning course "Hands-on Data Science and AI for Healthcare" by Wuraola Oyewusi.
-By following the outlined steps from this course, I gained a comprehensive understanding of building and evaluating predictive models for medical diagnosis.
+This project provides valuable insights into the prediction of diabetes using machine learning techniques.
 The project involved several steps including data loading, exploration, cleaning, analysis, model training, evaluation, and interpretation.

 ## Dataset
 The dataset used in this project contains information related to diabetes, including various health indicators and patient data.

 ## Project Steps
-1. **Data Loading and Exploration**: I loaded the dataset from the provided CSV file and performed an initial exploration to understand its structure and characteristics.
-The download link is also provided on the jupyter notebook
+1. **Data Loading and Exploration**: I downloaded the dataset and stored it as a .csv file.
+Next, I imported the dataset into a Jupyter notebook for initial exploration, aiming to grasp its structure and characteristics.
+Additionally, I included the download link and reference in the Jupyter notebook.

 2. **Data Cleaning**: After exploring the dataset, I cleaned the data by handling missing values, outliers, and other inconsistencies.